check-spelling-sandbox/materialize/doc/user/content/sql/types/list.md

 ---
 title: "List types"
-description: "Lists are ordered sequences of homogenously typed elements"
+description: "Lists are ordered sequences of homogeneously typed elements"
 menu:
   main:
     parent: sql-types
 ---

-Lists are ordered sequences of homogenously typed elements.
+Lists are ordered sequences of homogeneously typed elements.
 Lists' elements can be other lists, known as "layered lists."

 | Detail           | Info                                         |